 The original trilogy of Star Wars films is perfect.
 You can debate their worth and quality relative to each other but you cannot debate their worth and quality compared to anything else.
-A perfect confluence of George Lucas’ likes and influences that formed a new cultural touchstone.
+A perfect confluence of George Lucas’ likes and influences formed a new cultural touchstone.

-I could go on but I think you get the picture: the original trilogy is the best of Star Wars, it’s home, and you’d be hard pressed to convince anyone otherwise.
+I could go on but I think you get the picture: the original trilogy is the best of Star Wars, it’s home, and you’d be hard-pressed to convince anyone otherwise.

-Everything I just wrote is made more perfectly clear by watching the films in timeline order.
+verything I just wrote is made more perfectly clear by watching the films in timeline order.
 The saying goes that you cannot go home again, but that hasn’t stopped many from trying, including George Lucas.
-The prequel trilogy was something I remember being viscerally excited about and being… well let’s say I was disappointed by the The Phantom Menace and leave it at that.
+The prequel trilogy was something I remember being viscerally excited about and being… well let’s say I was disappointed by The Phantom Menace and leave it at that.

 Three years later I was disappointed again when I saw Attack of the Clones.
 Three years after that I was disappointed less when I saw Revenge of the Sith, partly because it is the best of the three films but also because by that point I wasn’t expecting anything else.

 I had definitely watched them again since but I couldn’t tell you when that was.
-Watching all three back to back really highlighted a few things for me.
+Watching all three back-to-back really highlighted a few things for me.
 First, The Phantom Menace is much better than I remembered it was.
-It still isn’t great, and the abundance of CGI effects have aged terribly, and yes Jar-Jar is still awful, but this film’s primary problem isn’t that it’s not good, but that it isn’t bad enough.
+It still isn’t great, and the abundance of CGI effects has aged terribly, and yes Jar-Jar is still awful, but this film’s primary problem isn’t that it’s not good, but that it isn’t bad enough.
 There are a lot of good ideas going on here but they are all just executed so poorly.
 Case in point with Darth Maul, who looks totally badass and is played by an expert martial artist, but whose lightsaber fights are so overly choreographed that there’s no emotion present.
 The pod racing sequence is still a thrill but it feels like it’s from a different movie.

 Then there’s Attack of the Clones, the worst film in the franchise.
 There are a few good action beats but the plot details are all basically nonsense.
-Obi-wan spends a great deal of this movie investigating a grand conspiracy revolving around an army that has been created for the Republic under suspicious circumstances, which he never really figures out, and then the republic just uses the army anyway.
-What?
+Obi-wan spends a great deal of this story investigating a grand conspiracy revolving around an army that has been created for the Republic under suspicious circumstances, which he never really figures out, and then the republic just uses the army anyway.

 The Revenge of the Sith is the best of these movies.
 Attack of the Clones feels like a reaction to fan feedback, and Revenge of the Sith feels like a course correction.
 The dialogue is still pretty painful and the direction is uninspired, but at least there are a few interesting things going on.
-I still don’t quite buy Anakin’s transformation into Darth Vader, he goes from “this is wrong!” to “sure I’ll murder children!” a bit on the fast side if you ask me, and for the two epic duels that take up most of the movies’ third act Lucas seems confused between “better” and “more”.
+I still don’t quite buy Anakin’s transformation into Darth Vader, he goes from "this is wrong!" to "sure I’ll murder children!" a bit on the fast side if you ask me, and for the two epic duels that take up most of the movie’s third act Lucas seems confused between "better" and "more".

-I find it hard to reconcile the George Lucas that made these movies with the George Lucas that made the original trilogy.
+I find it hard to reconcile George Lucas that made these movies with the George Lucas that made the original trilogy.
 I’m sure that he had fewer people around to challenge him, and I’m sure that production of all three was a bit of a mess, but I wonder if maybe he was hamstrung by being beholden to the previous movies.
 Still, in hindsight, I’ll say that you can at least tell that Lucas had a story that he wanted to tell and a way he wanted to tell it.
-He didn’t just remake the original trilogy –something he very easily could have done– he tried something new by telling a story about political machinations, about love, friendship, and betrayal.
+He didn’t just remake the original trilogy –something he very easily could have done– he tried something new by telling a story about political machinations, love, friendship, and betrayal.
 He didn’t really succeed, but he tried, and I respect that.

 The New Era